goafabric/example-konstruction-kit/readme.md

   - the certificate password (also kubernetes)

 # Welcome
-- And that's basically it just navigate to http(s)://kubernetes/welcome and you see the Welcome Page
+- ./installer welcome will give you a welcome page
 - Password is currently just admin/admin

 # Examples